- Overview

 Symptoms of Hearing loss

-Difficulty understanding spoken language, especially when there is background noise or among a group of people.
+Difficulty hearing or understanding words, especially if there is background noise or a group of people talking at the same time.

 People with hearing loss often ask speakers to talk more slowly, vocalise more and speak louder.